PauliusRaila/ChatGPT-Generative-TV-Show/README.md

-# ChatGPT x Unity AI Generative "TV Show"
+# ChatGPT x Unity: Generative AI "TV Show"
 This innovative project combines the OpenAI ChatGPT API with either Microsoft or Google Text-To-Speech APIs to create an immersive and never-ending AI TV show experience.
 The process begins with ChatGPT generating a compelling plot for an episode, complete with engaging dialogues.
 The output is then formatted into JSON, facilitating easy extraction of dialogue data.

 Utilizing this data, the application dynamically generates audio for each speaker, assigning gender-specific voices based on their names.
 These audio elements, along with laughter tracks, random actions, camera switches, and dialogue audio files, are seamlessly integrated into a Unity Timeline.